Mark your calendar for the 2016 Stitches in Bloom Quilt Show presented by Hope Village, January 22-24, 2016!

-The Stitches in Bloom Quilt Show is the last weekend in January, the 23rd – 25th from 10am to 4pm.
-The show will feature more than 150 beautiful quilts, vendors selling quilting wares, lectures by featured artist Cynthia Corbin and demonstrations by quilting vendors.
+The show will feature more than 150 beautiful quilts, vendors selling quilting wares, lectures by featured artists and demonstrations by quilting vendors.
 Enjoy the Tea Room, presented by Stash Tea, where lunch fare and specialty items will be available for purchase.

 Quilt Show Admission

 Admission to the Quilt Show is included with Garden Admission:

 - $8 for students

 - $5 for kids 5-11

 Volunteer at the event and receive free admission!
 For more information, contact email@example.com or 503-874-2533.

 Kathie credits her mother, Meredith, who taught her to crochet at age four, for sparking a life-long interest in all kinds of fiber art.
 As a self-taught hand embroiderer for many years, with crewelwork her favorite form of embroidery, Kathie began quilting in 1988.